mlangc/mlangc.github.io/docs/_posts/2025-05-25-volatile-vs-acq-rel.markdown

 Having said that, let's check the documentation: According to the [Javadocs](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/invoke/VarHandle.html#getAcquire(java.lang.Object...)), `getAcquire` "returns the value of a variable, and ensures that subsequent loads and stores are not reordered before this access."
-`setRelase` "sets the value of a variable to the newValue, and ensures that prior loads and stores are not reordered after this access."
+`setRelease` "sets the value of a variable to the newValue, and ensures that prior loads and stores are not reordered after this access."

 Thus, `getAcquire` acts like a one-way fence for all loads and stores that follow.
 I like to imagine it having thorns pointing down that prevent operations from being reordered before it.